quentinsf/IMAPdedup/README.md

 ## Simple use

-*Note: IMAPdedup expects to run under Python 2.
-Some work has been done to make it Python-3-compatible, but your mileage may vary!*
+*Note: IMAPdedup expects to run under Python 3.*

-You can list the full syntax by running
+You can list the full syntax by running:

     ./imapdedup.py -h

 but the key options are described below.
 You will of course need the address of your IMAP email server, and your username on that server.

+If you're not on a system that can execute Python scripts directly like this, you may need something like:

+    python3 imapdedup.py -h

 Try starting with something harmless like: